KevinSayers/federatedpoc/README.md

 # federatedpoc
 Exploratory work looking at using Kubernetes Federation to run bioinformatics workflows on multiple distant clusters.
+This could be utilized to send a containerized workflow to different sites with immovable datasets.

 ![alt text](k8poc.png "k8")